-“Luminous Earth Grid" swept over an expanse equal to 8 American football-fields at a cattle ranch 50 miles north of San Francisco. © Stuart Williams.
+“Luminous Earth Grid" swept over an expanse equal to 8 American football-fields at a cattle ranch 80 km (50 miles) north of San Francisco.

 Peter Selz — Curator / MoMA, New York —